ChandraRunnels/Hops_School_Project/README.md

 ## Analytical Technique:

 Below are the "Top Ten Plants for 2018-2020.
 The biggest thing I learned while doing this assignment was to not make assumptions.
 While I was working with the data, I had assumed the the greatest yield per acre automatically meant that that would mean the greatest profit.
 I forgot to take into consideration that each state had different buy prices.
 This explains the scatter plot for 2019 where you can see the deviation between each state.
 In 2019 Idaho price was $5.25 a pound wheras Oregon was $5.50 and Washington growers got $5.80.
 The year 2020 was an interesting case.
 The prices went up in all states Idaho getting $5.80lb and Washington and Oregon getting $6.00/lb.
+This gives the 2020 scatterplot a very linear line with Idaho and Oregon catching up to Washington.
+Another note is that the overall yields for Washington state went down.
+The top yield per lbs in 2019 was 3216 lbs vs 2020 that was 2801 lbs.
+Thats about a 13% decrease.
+After a little research I found that this was due to the wildfires in that ripped across the state and caused issues because of the smoke.

 <table>
 <tr><th> 2018 Top Ten </th><th>2019 Top Ten </th><th>2020 Top Ten</th></tr>